About this site

 If not, that’s okay too.

-This site is first and foremost a place to think in public, at a pace that feels sustainable.
+This site is first and foremost a place to think in public, in my own voice, at a pace that feels sustainable.